 Did you know you can make your own homemade wrinkle releaser?
-Instead of paying around $4+ for bottle of a bottle of wrinkle releaser from a leading manufacturer, how does only 4 cents for the same size bottle sound?
+Don’t get me wrong, I love Downy Wrinkle Releaser, but instead of paying around $10+ for a bottle of wrinkle releaser from a leading manufacturer, how does only 4 cents for the same size bottle sound?

 I try to purchase natural and organic products when I can, but I have to admit that ironing is not something I enjoy and was willing to purchase and use this product in order to avoid ironing whenever possible.